aditisrinivas97/Crypto-Vinaigrette/README.md

 ## Installing

-Install the package using pip
+Install the package using pip  (Pending..)

 ```
 $ pip install crypto-vinaigrette